naderio/rerpc/README.md

 This library is production-ready.

-Please refer to [roadmap](https://github.com/naderio/rerpc/issues/1) for more information.
+Please refer to [releases/changelog](https://github.com/naderio/rerpc/releases) and [roadmap](https://github.com/naderio/rerpc/issues/1) for more information.

 ## Description